Abhijit-Vishwase/Data-Analytics-Projects/E-Commerce Customer & Sales Analytics/README.md

 ## Overview

-This project focuses on analyzing e-commerce sales data to generate business insights, customer segmentation, and sales forecasting using Python, SQL, and Power BI.
+This project focuses on analyzing e-commerce sales data to generate business insights, customer segmentation, and implemented logistic regression model using Python, SQL, and Power BI.

 The project covers the complete analytics workflow:
 - Data Cleaning